illusorier/123/CSS/VFM.md

 行内元素

-**Inline-level elements** are those elements of the source document that do not form new blocks of content;
+*Inline-level elements* are those elements of the source document that do not form new blocks of content; the content is distributed in lines.

 The following values of the `display` property make an element inline-level: `inline`, `inline-table`, and `inline-block`.